pzktit/ktitlatex/README.md

     ```bash
     git clone https://github.com/pzktit/ktitlatex
     ```
 3. Open resulting folder in _Visual Studio Code_ DevContainer.
+1. Open `Terminal`. `Problems` tab reports messages from extensions that analyze your document.
+The `Output` tab reports output from executed tools.
+Please select it and in `Tasks` choose `Latex Compiler`.
 4. Build the attached sample document (play icon on the top bar).
-5. Close the remote connection (icon on down left corner).
+5. `Reopen Folder Locally`: icon on left down corner with `Dev Container` name.
-6. Copy folders `.devconatiner/` and `.vscode/` to the folder with your document and repeat the above steps.
+6. Copy folders `.devcontainer/` and `.vscode/` to the folder with your document and repeat the above steps.
+1. You can select default compilation mode in `.vscode/settings.json`.
 7. Study the documentation of the _Latex Workshop_, _LTeX_ and other extensions to take full advantage of using _Visual Studio Code_.

-## Want more?
+## Interested?
+Want more?

 Please visit [ktitlatex-devcontainer](https://pzktit.github.io/ktitlatex-devcontainer/) to learn how the used DevContainer was prepared and how to prepare your own.